“Flowers are the sweetest thing that God made & forgot to put a soul into” – Henry Ward Beecher

 - Check the overall state of the flowers: Remember to take a close look at the flowers before buying them.
 Reject wilting, discolored or flowers showing any wear.
 There is nothing pleasant about receiving a badly constructed bouquet with wilting flowers.
 It shows malcontent or bad intentions.

 - Research the meaning of flowers: Understanding the meaning of flowers and flower colors before you send them to anyone is important.
 Do a little reading on the meaning of flowers before you shop for them.
-For instance, you should never send a bouquet of Lilies (in solitude) to a celebration like a wedding, because in some countries and states they are thought of as grave flowers.
+For instance, you should never send a bouquet of Lilies (in solitude) to a celebration of a wedding, because in some countries and states they are thought of as grave flowers.

 Care Tips For Your Newly Delivered Flowers